Galerie Richard

 Joseph NECHVATAL’s painting “Push” has been recently donated to the collection of the Art Institute of Chicago by the collector, Dr. Glen D. Nelson.

-Artist and critic James Kalm posted a video on February 1st, 2019 on Youtube of his visit to Dennis Hollingsworth’s show titled Burgeoning at Galerie Richard.
+Artist and critic James Kalm posted a video on February 1st, 2019 on Youtube of his visit to Dennis HOLLINGSWORTH’s show titled Burgeoning at Galerie Richard NY.
 James Kalm is an expert of the artist’s work and has a great ability to showcase details while posing discussion.

-Wall Street International Art selected Kiyoshi NAKAGAMI’s one-man show at Galerie Richard New York in their exhibitions’ reviews on January 8, 2019, with four exhibition views.
+Wall Street International Art selected Kiyoshi NAKAGAMI’s one-man show at Galerie Richard New York in their exhibitions’ reviews on January 8, 2019, with 4 exhibition views.

 Lauren MARSOLIER was featured in a two-page spread in the November, 2018 issue of Photonews Magazine.

-Artist and art critic at Art Spiel Sharilyn Neidhardt, wrote a descriptive review titled, “Color Matters at Galerie Richard” on November 9th, 2018, Including seven illustrations.
+Artist and art critic at Art Spiel Sharilyn Neidhardt wrote a descriptive review titled, “Color Matters at Galerie Richard” on November 9th, 2018, Including 7 illustrations.

-Artist and critic James Kalm posted a video on November 2nd on Youtube, of his visit to the Color Matters exhibition at Galerie Richard.
+Artist and critic James Kalm posted a video on November 2nd on Youtube of his visit to the Color Matters exhibition at Galerie Richard in New York.
 His ability to improvise accurate comments at the same time he is showing you details of works is impressive.

-Art Critic Audra Lambert wrote a laudative review titled, “The Lure of ‘Color Matters’ at Galerie Richard” on Ante posted on November 1st, including five exhibition views.
+Art Critic Audra Lambert wrote a laudative review titled “The Lure of ‘Color Matters’ at Galerie Richard” on Ante posted on November 1st, including 5 exhibition views.

 Jean-Luc and Takako are very pleased to announce that Galerie Richard in Paris represents Sebastian LUDWIG.
 Born in 1977 in Groß Strehlitz in Poland, German artist Sebastian LUDWIG lives and works in Düsseldorf, Germany.
 He takes the time necessary to develop works which have a density of visual testament on our contemporary time for the future generations.
 His paintings already seem to possess this patina, this effect of progressive disappearance peculiar to very old paintings.